evilwizardstudios/smithy/docpage/docs/index.md

 # Welcome

-  Current version: *ALPHA 0.2.3*, NYR
+  Current version: *BETA 0.9.0*, NYR

 ##Foreward
   I would like to extend my sincere thanks for purchasing the Smithy Procedural Asset Framework.